Proposal Preparation Requirements Federal Government - NIH

 Figures, Graphs, Diagrams, Charts, Tables, Figure Legends, and Footnotes

 You may use a smaller type size but it must be in a black font color, readily legible, and follow the font typeface requirement.
 Color can be used in figures; however, all text must be in a black font color, clear and legible.

 Page limits for all types of NIH funding may be found on the NIH website.

 Use the sample format on the Biographical Sketch Format Page to prepare this section for all (modular and other) grant applications.
 Include biographical sketches of all Senior/Key Personnel and Other Significant Contributors.

-1. The Biographical Sketch may not exceed four pages per person.
-This 4-page limit includes the table at the top of the first page.
+The Biographical Sketch may not exceed five pages per person.
+This 5-page limit includes the table at the top of the first page.

 The Project Summary must contain a summary of the proposed activity suitable for dissemination to the public.
 This Summary must not include any proprietary/confidential information.

 State the application’s broad, long-term objectives and specific aims, making reference to the health relatedness of the project (i.e., relevance to the mission of the agency).
 Describe concisely the research design and methods for achieving the stated goals.
 Avoid describing past accomplishments and the use of the first person.
 This section must be no longer than 30 lines of text, and follow the required font and margin specifications.
 An abstract which exceeds this allowable length may be flagged as an error by the agency upon submission.

 Provide Project Narrative in accordance with the announcement and/or agency-specific instructions.